A Local's Guide to Salvador da Bahia

 Salvador da Bahia Travel Guide

-Before you book your trip to Salvador get to know some key facts about the region:
+Before travelling to Salvador, get to know some key facts about the region:

 Salvador, Brazil facts